Kriisa has triple-double, No. 17 Arizona tops Southern 95-78

 TUCSON, Ariz.
 (AP)Kerr Kriisa had 14 points, 11 rebounds and 12 assists for his second career triple-double, leading No. 17 Arizona to a 95-78 win over Southern on Friday night in a game that featured 57 fouls, including three technicals.

-Kriisa, the Wildcats’ junior point guard, had his previous triple-double at Utah in February.
+Kriisa, the Wildcats’ junior point guard, had his previous triple-double at Utah in February and is the only active player in Division I with two.
 He’s the third player in school history to achieve the feat more than once, joining Andre Iguodala (three) and Loren Woods (two).

+”I never play for stats, but triple-doubles are something special, especially in college,” Kriisa said. ”I gotta give a lot of credit to my teammates, they made the baskets that I passed to them.
+I just got lucky today.”

 It was the 11th triple-double in school history, and Kriisa’s 12 assists were the most by an Arizona player since Mustafa Shakur had a dozen against Stanford in 2006.